1%Club: International co-operation 2.0

-'International co-operation 2.0’ is characterized by massive collaboration, self organisation, open-source marketing, collective intelligence and crowd sourcing.
+'International co-operation 2.0' is characterized by massive collaboration, self organisation, open-source marketing, collective intelligence and crowd sourcing.
 Anna Chojnacka and Bart Lacroix decided to apply this concept to development co-operation.
 In essence, the person itself is at the centre and can create his or her own world.
 The idea behind this is that participants of the marketplace become owners of the process, instead of it being directed from the top, this way trying to solve poverty together.

-By connecting people’s energy, passion, means, experience and knowledge on a world-wide scale, a structure comes into being where worldwide one to one development co-operation is possible.
+By connecting people's energy, passion, means, experience and knowledge on a world-wide scale, a structure comes into being where worldwide one to one development co-operation is possible.
 People can come together, publish small pieces of information online, share specific knowledge, ask specific questions and offer concrete expertise and solutions.

 Organizational structure

-The 1%Club is a foundation with a Board that consists of five people.
-Furthermore, the 1%Club has a Recommendation Committee in the Netherlands consisting of prominent people who are concerned with the poverty problems and who are supportive of the goals of the 1%Club.
-The members of this Recommendation Committee are former minister-president Ruud Lubbers, rabbi Awraham Soetendorp, lawyer and professor Tineke Lambooy and lawyer Naema Tahir.
+Recommendation Committee are former minister-president Ruud Lubbers, rabbi Awraham Soetendorp, lawyer and professor Tineke Lambooy and lawyer Naema Tahir.
 At the moment 6 people work at the 1%Club offices in Amsterdam and Nairobi (Kenya).
 They are supported by volunteers, interns and partners (e.g. Accenture).

 Financing

 The 1%Club calculates a service fee of 1% per donation from individuals and 5% from businesses.
-Sponsors and grants further cover 1%Club’s own costs.
+Sponsors and grants further cover 1%Club's own costs.
 The 1%Club has developed the first version of the website with a start-up grant from NCDO.
 For 2009 and 2010 the 1%Club received a grant from the Dutch Ministry of Foreign Affairs in the category ‘young and renewing'.
 The 1%Club receives MFSII from 2011 till 2016.
 Therefore the 1%Club has joined the IMPACT alliance (‘Innovative Mitigation of Poverty Actions’).
 Also Oxfam Novib, Butterfly Works, Somo, Hirda and Fairfood joined this alliance.